Love, Joy, Peace...

 The Prayer:

-Dear God, have mercy upon us according to your own goodness.
-In Jesus’ name.
+Father, have mercy upon us all.
+We ask in Jesus’ name.
 Amen

 Gardiner L. Sanders, Jr.